-The Next Closet: Success Factors for Industry Disruption
+The Next Closet: Success Factors for (Fashion) Industry Disruption

 “I would think about a girl or woman living in small town like Baarn where there is only one local second-hand store with a very limited selection,” explains co-founder Thalita van Ogtrop, describing the inspiration behind the luxury second-hand resale platform The Next Closet.
-“What we did was innovate a market which is now almost entirely run by brick and mortar thrift shops, all very nice but totally dispersed in terms of how they run and how they work.
-Accessibility and empowerment were really attractive concepts for us when thinking about retail.”
+“We innovated a market which is now almost entirely run by brick and mortar thrift shops.
+Although they’re all very nice, they’re totally dispersed in terms of how they run and how they work.
+Accessibility and empowerment we’re really attractive concepts for us when thinking about retail.”

 So began The Next Closet, an online platform dedicated to reselling second-hand luxury items.
 It started over a decade ago inside an Amsterdam design agency, where Thalita and co-founder Lieke Pijpers discovered a passion for sustainability practices in new developing business concepts, especially within corporates.
-One summer, a friend told them about how the resale retail market was booming in France and the US,and despite neither having a background in fashion, they were compelled by how it seemed to actively solve a large social challenge.
-Five years ago, together with a small team, they started up inside an anti-squatter’s building in Amsterdam-Oost to create the business model for what is now The Next Closet, one that continues to grow and feature elements of all the scaling success factors.
+One summer, a friend told them about how the resale retail market was booming in France and the US.
+Despite neither having a background in fashion, they were compelled by how it seemed to actively solve a large social challenge.
+Five years ago, together with a small team, they started up inside an anti-squatter’s building in Amsterdam-Oost.
+They created the business model for what is now The Next Closet, one that continues to grow and feature elements of all the scaling success factors.

 The Scaling Success Factors cover the intrinsic dynamics that create potential for growth in any enterprise.
 Our research on hundreds of fast-growing companies has given us an implicit understanding of which ones will go beyond the first valley of death, and which features are vital within each company to grow toward making outsized impact.
 Small and mighty, The Next Closet has created a business elements from each facet of our scale-up success factor model.